versatica/mediasoup-demo/README.md

 $ git checkout v3
 ```

+* Ensure you have installed the [dependencies](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) required by mediasoup to build.

-* Set up the server:
+* Set up the mediasoup-demo server:

 ```bash
 $ cd server